JohnnySprit/Frag-Archive/README.md

 - Develop a React.js front-end and connect it to my backend

+- Expand the database by adding tables to support data from other games

 - Hosting the database and web application

 - Data Scraping for consistent, up-to-date data